 On the ground, the number of KrisFlyer miles you can earn from other activities is instead more closely tied to the number of dollars spent.

-Through credit card providers, you'll instead convert your credit card points into KrisFlyer miles.
-These transactions are typically subject to a 'conversion rate' – for example, two credit card reward points may equal one KrisFlyer mile, depending on your bank.
+These transactions are typically subject to a ‘conversion rate’ – for example, two credit card reward points may equal one KrisFlyer mile, depending on your bank.

-In the KrisFlyer program, there's no limit to the number of miles you can earn in your account, although earn earning partner may have its own limits: such as a points cap or transfer limit on a credit card.
+In the KrisFlyer program, there’s no limit to the number of miles you can earn in your account, although an earning partner may have its own limits: such as a points cap or transfer limit on a credit card.

 What are KrisFlyer Elite miles?